spacemansteve/leaflet-solr-heatmap/Readme.md

 popupDisplay to a function that accepts one argument, a Solr document in JSON format.
 This function should return a string with HTML tags.

-If the area field is provided, the results in the popup are sorted from smallest to largest.
+If the sort field is provided, the results in the popup are sorted from largest to smallest

 ```javascript